gabrieldeazeredo/gabrieldeazeredo/README.md

 ### 🌌 Astrophysics

 My research primarily centers on investigating the propagation of particles through the Universe.
-I have interest in multi-messenger astrophysics on high energy scale: UHECR, gamma rays and neutrines.
+I have interest in multi-messenger astrophysics: ultra-high energy cosmic rays, gamma rays and neutrines.

-- 🔭 Current Project: Ultra-high energy cosmic rays propagation with potential dark sector interaction.
+- 🔭 Current Project: UHECR propagation with potential dark sector interaction.
+- 🪐 Past Projects: Proton propagation by Monte Carlo method and numerical approach.
-- 🚀 Topics of interests: Particle acceleration mechanisms in astrophysics, numerical methods for astroparticle propagation, UHECR sources.
+- 🚀 Topics of Interests: Particle acceleration mechanisms in astrophysics, numerical methods for astroparticle propagation, UHECR sources.

 ### 💻 Programming